junxit/us-congress-bills-116/metadata.md

 - 2020-02-12 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2020-02-12 — The previous question was ordered pursuant to the rule.
 - 2020-02-12 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed.
+- 2020-02-13 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.